-Of course, that all changed in 2021 when widespread shortages and delays began affecting businesses around the world and across industries.
-Since then, the supply chain has become a front-and-center issue at the highest levels of a business.
-Events like a grounded container ship blocking the Suez Canal, wildfires in Canada, mounting geopolitical tensions and ongoing labor shortages have emphasized the point.
+Of course, that all changed the following year, when widespread shortages and delays began affecting businesses around the world and across industries.
+In 2025, the supply chain continues to be a front-and-center issue at the highest levels of a business.
+Events like the 2024 collapse of the Francis Scott Key Bridge in Baltimore, wildfires in Canada, and ongoing labor shortages have emphasized the point.

 For a growing business, the impact of not having inventory to sell or materials to manufacture goods can be devastating.
 While the acute supply chain disruptions of the pandemic have eased, smaller organizations often lack the cash reserves of large enterprises, making them particularly vulnerable to the consequences of delays and shortages.